SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Note: The settings for loading and saving the *Race Settings* specified on *Race Engineer* tab apply for the Virtual Race Strategist as well, as long as no other Assistants are active.

-Good to know: The little button on the right side of the Simulator dropdown menu laet you replicate the current settings for the chosen simulator to all other simulators.
+Good to know: The little button on the right side of the Simulator dropdown menu lets you replicate the current settings for the chosen simulator to all other simulators.

 ### Tab *Race Spotter*